lyuziyang888-cloud/global-media-and-culture-review-/tutorials/week-03-cultural-globalisation.md

 ## Assessment Signal

 Workbook 1 should not present the paradigms as a simplistic good/bad opposition.
 Apply two concepts from each, use the report's data precisely and explain why one paradigm has greater explanatory power for that particular indicator.

+## Tutorial Sources

+Week 3 tutorial slides and the linked FlixPatrol activity.

 ## Slide Anchors